craftcms/docs/docs/cloud/static-caching.md

 ### Flashes

 Any time you access session-dependent information like [flashes](/5.x/development/forms.html#flashes), Craft sends no-cache headers.
-Form submissions via POST are never cached and will therefore re-render the page with any contextual [validation errors](/5.x/development/forms.html#models-and-validation) as you would expect—but when the form itself is otherwise cachable (including using [asynchronous CSRF tokens](#csrf)), you can guard flash messages with a check for a flag:
+Form submissions via POST are never cached and will therefore re-render the page with any contextual [validation errors](/5.x/development/forms.html#models-and-validation) as you would expect—but when the form itself is otherwise cacheable (including using [asynchronous CSRF tokens](#csrf)), you can guard flash messages with a check for a flag:

 ```twig
 {# Access session data only when the `success` query param is set: #}